verdverm/httopd/README.md

 #### httpod

-This docker contains the httpod program.
+This folder contains the httpod program code.

 #### logs